-This contribution provides updated information for SL operation in NR Band n14 concerning the need for coexistence studies and possible concurrent Uu operation of NR sidelink in NR Band n14 and LTE Band 14.
+This contribution provides updated information for SL operation in NR Band n14 concerning the need for possible coexistence studies.

 2 Discussion

 Previously in [1] and [2], scenario information for sidelink operation in NR Band n14 was shared.

 Based on feedback received during previous meetings and further developments in Rel-17 concerning NR sidelink relay and 5G ProSe, the operational scenarios for NR sidelink operation in NR Band n14 need to be revisited.